Missionaries in Africa

 Missionaries in Africa Bring Help and Hope

-With more than 1.2 billion people living on the continent of Africa, across 54 countries, from south to north African communities, many people need help.
-Missionaries in Africa can bring that help and, even more, the hope these people truly need.
+With more than 1.2 billion people living on the continent of Africa, many need help.
+These people live across 54 countries, from south to north African communities.
+Missionaries in Africa can bring that help.
+Even more, they can bring the hope these people truly need.

 • poverty